oatlog/oatlog/doc/proposal/main.typ

 // Use one or two relevant and high quality references for providing evidence from the literature that the proposed study indeed includes scientific and engineering challenges, or is related to existing ones.
 Convince the reader that the problem addressed in this thesis has not been solved prior to this project.
 We believe that E-graphs are very unexplored, and there is great potential for improvement.
 There are few papers and as far as we know the only production compiler that uses E-Graphs is Cranelift (2022), but it uses acyclic E-Graphs, specifically because regular E-Graphs where not performant enough, which makes Cranelift miss out on potential optimizations @cranelift_egraph_rfc @acyclic_egraphs.

+#todo[talk more about cranelift, and use it as a connection to MPHPC, use e-graph presentation stuff in proposal.]

+#todo[communicate that the actual motivation is compilers, even if we are not literally building a compiler.]

+#todo[have example rewrite rules for SIMD?]

+#todo[remove references from titles and put into text.]

 == E-graphs (1980) @oldegraph